edbond/Go-gPRC-microservices-Docker-example/README.md

 There are 2 microservices (Client and Ports) that communicate using gRPC.
 Client service exposes the HTTP interface to add and list ports.

+## Features

+- gRPC Client and Service communation
+- Storage using repository pattern
+- Tests
+- Lint using golangci
+- Docker and docker-compose
+- Read JSON lazy, allowing to consume JSON of huge size, larger than memory
+- Go modules
+- Github Actions to run tests and lint on push

 ## Ports service

 Ports service is used to store ports.